foolhardy21/15-react-projects-freecodecamp/tabs/README.md

 - CSS custom properties
 - Flexbox
 - Media Query
-- React Hooks (useState)
+- React Hooks (useState, useEffect)
 - React Icons
 - Conditional Rendering
 - JS custom className

 ### What I learned

 I learnt how the content to be rendered is changed using a state variable depending on the condition.
+I learnt how the data is fetched from the URL using the async/await keywords.
 I learnt the use of react-icons library.
 I also learnt how JS is used to style the element with CSS default classes.